 ARTICLE 14 - DEFINITIONS

-(i) “Contracted Months” means the number of months or part thereof for which the Fleet Management Services are provided to the Client, as specified in the relevant Quote.
+(i) “Contracted Months” means the number of months or part thereof for which the Fleet Management Services and/or repair and maintenance services under Article 2A are provided to the Client, as specified in the relevant Quote.

-(ii) “Contract Start Date” means the day from which Fleet Management Services is/are applicable.
+(ii) “Contract Start Date” means the day from which Fleet Management Services and/or repair and maintenance under Article 2A is/are applicable.

+(iii) “Confidential Information" shall mean any information that is not publicable available and is provided by one Party to the other Party for the purposes of implementing this Agreement.
+Confidential Information shall include any and all information obtained or disclosed, including, but not limited to, all data, documents, application, statements, processes, plans and/or any business/customer information marketing strategies/plans and all other trade secrets, know how, confidential knowledge or information of the Party relating to its business, practices and procedures which is not otherwise publicaly available including the terms of the Agreement.

-(iii) “Designated Authorised Workshops” means the auto workshops or any of them, designated by LPIN for the repair and maintenance of the Vehicle.
+(iv) “Designated Authorised Workshops” means the auto workshops or any of them, designated by LPIN for the repair and maintenance of the Vehicle and duly informed to the Client.
 LPIN reserves the right to add new workshops and/or remove workshops from the list of such Designated Authorised Workshops.

-(iv) “Fleet Management Services” means the management and administration services specified in Article 2.2 hereof.
+(v) “Fleet Management Services” means the management and administration services specified in Article 2.2 hereof.

-(v) “Fleet Management Charges” means the amount payable by the Client to LPIN in consideration of the management and administration services specified in Article 2.2 hereof.
+(vi) “Fleet Management Charges” means the amount payable by the Client to LPIN in consideration of the management and administration services specified in Article 2.2 hereof.

 (vi) “Force Majeure” means any event that is not within reasonable control of a Party (whose performance is affected by such event) including without limitation, insurrection, restraint imposed by the Government, act of legislative or other authority, war, hostilities, acts of the public enemy, civil commotion, sabotage, fires, floods, explosions, epidemics, quarantine restrictions, strikes, lockouts or acts of God, that affects the ability of a Party to perform its obligations as envisaged herein.
 Provided however, non-payment of amounts due from a Party under this Agreement (for any reason) shall not be considered as an event of Force Majeure.